 Topics & Questions for Discussion

 1. Eva suffers greatly in the first half of the novel.
 She’s devastated by Jackson’s death and then by the miscarriage of their baby, but she also deals with aching loneliness and feeling like she’s lost her identity.
 Why do you think she repeatedly pushes away her family and Callie to be in Tasmania alone?
-Do you think it was the ri see more
+D see more